bits-plz/ga_/README.md

 # ga_
 simple GUI implementing genetic algorithms

->This app uses tkinter for gui and matplotlib for plotting the cost vs generation curve
+>This app uses tkinter for gui and matplotlib for plotting the cost vs generation curve hats off to yarpiz

 ## Modules
 * ypstruct